-- Proposal 1: FOR the election of the three Class III director nominees; and - Proposal 2: FOR the ratification of the selection of KPMG LLP as our independent registered public accounting firm for the year ending December 31, 2023.
+- · Proposal 1: FOR the election of the two Class I director nominees; and - Proposal 2: FOR the ratification of the selection of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 29, 2024.

 Who pays the cost for soliciting proxies?